How do I model a pump shut down (pump power failure) transient event?

 3) Set the Time (Delay until Shut Down) property.
 The time you enter is the time at which the power to the pump motor is shut off.
 It should also be noted that a linear closure is assumed for this case.

 4) Set the Pump Valve Type to check valve or control valve depending if the pump has one of these type of valves.
 If your pump has a control valve you'll need to enter the time it takes for the valve to close.
-This is the time taken for the pump discharge control valve to close after the transient simulation begins.
+This is the time taken for the pump discharge control valve to close after the transient simulation begins, not from when the pump shut down begins.
 The check valve assumes instant closure on the first detection of reverse flow.
-If you want neither a control valve nor a check valve, choose control valve and enter a large number such as 99999 seconds.
+If you want neither a control valve nor a check valve, set the Pump Valve Type to Control valve and enter a large number, such as 99999 seconds.
 If you want to control the closure time of the check valve use the steps from the last sentence then insert a check valve node element from your layout toolbar just downstream of the pump.
-See screen shot below:
+See screenshot below:

-Another option to model a pump shutdown transient event is to use the variable speed/torque option.
-This could be used as part of a shutdown followed by startup.
+Another option to model a pump shutdown transient event is to use the "Variable Speed/Torque" setting for the Pump Type (Transient).
+This would be used as part of a shutdown followed by startup.
 Or, it could be used to model a controlled shutdown, where the speed is ramped down.
 Here are the steps:

-2) Set the Pump Type to "Variable Speed/Torque".
+2) Set the Pump Type (Transient) to 'Variable Speed/Torque.'

 3) In the Time (Valve to Operate) property you enter the time to close the check valve or to open it if initial flow is zero.
-If the check valve allows flow only in one direction enter 0 (i.e. the pump has a built in check valve).
-To simulate a pump with no check valve or control valve enter a very large number like 9999 seconds so it never closes.
+If the check valve allows flow only in one direction enter 0 (i.e., the pump has a built in check valve).
+To simulate a pump with no check valve or control valve enter a very large number like 99999 seconds so will not close in the model run time.
 If you enter a very small number like 0.1 seconds, the valve would close immediately after the start of the simulation, which would cause a transient response similar to a valve closure.